-1. Learn the Skills, Thoroughly
+1. Learn The Skills, Thoroughly

 You can either go for certification courses or a bachelor degree or choose to self-study.
 Whichever option you choose, it is always an add-on bonus if you take a short-term internship.
 An internship will help you to gauge your skills and enhance them as per corporate standards.

-2. Build a Strong Portfolio
+2. Build A Strong Graphic Designer Portfolio

 A compelling portfolio is the most important door to success for a freelance graphic designer.
 It is also a crucial asset.
-Your Graphic designing portfolio should reflect your experience, aestheticism, your skills, personality and genre.
+Your Graphic designing portfolio should reflect your experience, aestheticism, your skills, personality, and genre.